We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - The Tide to Go Instant Stain Remover Pen only works on minor stains from food or drinks and is most effective when it’s used immediately.

-- OxiClean uses direct response TV commercials and infomercials to convince consumers to buy their product on the spot.
+- OxiClean uses direct response TV commercials and infomercials to convince consumers to buy their products on the spot.

 - Tide is a premium detergent brand and is typically more expensive than other brands like OxiClean.